 She has lived and worked throughout Latin America, where she served as the sole interpreter for an assembly of rural farmers in San Salvador, an advocate for battered women in Ciudad Juarez, Mexico and an English teacher for a women's craft cooperative in Quetzaltenango, Guatemala.

-THE GHANA THINKTANK ASSOCIATES
+GHANA THINKTANK PARTNERS

 THE THINK TANKS